cabforum/smime/SBR.md

 1. **Verification Requirements**: Before relying on an accountant letter submitted to the CA, the CA MUST verify that such accountant letter meets the following requirements:

    A.  **Status of Author**: The CA MUST verify that the accountant letter is authored by an Accounting Practitioner retained or employed by the Applicant and licensed within the country of the Applicant's Jurisdiction of Incorporation, Jurisdiction of Registration, or country where the Applicant maintains an office or physical facility.
 Verification of license MUST be  through the member organization or regulatory organization in the Accounting Practitioner's country or jurisdiction that is appropriate to contact when verifying an accountant's license to practice in that country or jurisdiction.
-Such country or jurisdiction must have an accounting standards body that maintains full membership status with the International Federation of Accountants.
+Such country or jurisdiction MUST have an accounting standards body that maintains full membership status with the International Federation of Accountants.
    B.  **Basis of Opinion**: The CA MUST verify that the Accounting Practitioner is acting on behalf of the Applicant and that the conclusions of the Verified Accountant Letter are based on the Accounting Practitioner's stated familiarity with the relevant facts and the exercise of the Accounting Practitioner's professional judgment and expertise;
    C.  **Authenticity**: The CA MUST confirm the authenticity of the Verified Accountant Letter.